URseismology/Full-Waveform-Inversions/TimeDomainFWI_JAX/readme.md

 **Folder 5: examples (contains some example notebook files)** <br/> examples<br/>
     |-- visualizeSoundSpeed.ipynb (notebook using the functions of getSoundSpeed.py to construct velocity map of sound while passing through breast tissues)<br/>
-    |-- visualizeTimeDomainSimulation.ipynb (notebook the performes the time stepping algorithm to simulate waveform propagation soruced by a gaussian pulse and simulate recordings of the propagation at the receiver locations)<br/>
+    |-- visualizeTimeDomainSimulation.ipynb (notebook that performes the time stepping algorithm to simulate waveform propagation sourced by a gaussian pulse and simulate recordings of the propagation at the receiver locations)<br/>

 ### Code Entry Point